debezium/container-images/connect/0.1/README.md

 ## Start a shell in a running container

-If you already have a running containers with a Kafka Connect service, you can use this image to connect to that container and obtain a command line shell:
+If you are already running a container with a Kafka Connect service, you can use this image to connect to that container and obtain a command line shell:

     $ docker exec -it connect bash